SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

   JavaScript source in response.
-* You need to [redirect][redirect] the payer's browser to that specified URL, or embed the script source on your site to create a [Hosted View][hosted-view] in an iFrame; so that she can enter the credit card details in a secure Swedbank Pay hosted environment.
+* You need to [redirect][redirect] the payer's browser to that specified URL, or embed the script source on your site to create a [Hosted View][hosted-view] in an `iframe`; so that she can enter the credit card details in a secure Swedbank Pay hosted environment.
 * Swedbank Pay will handle 3-D Secure authentication when this is required.
-* Swedbank Pay will redirect the payer's browser to - or display directly in the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
+* Swedbank Pay will redirect the payer's browser to - or display directly in the `iframe` - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.